Real Estate & Rental · Lake Lure, NC

 How does Mr. Lake Lure Vacation Rentals's safety record compare to industry average?

-Mr. Lake Lure Vacation Rentals's total OSHA penalty of $0 is below the Real Estate & Rental industry average of $2,639 per employer.
+Mr. Lake Lure Vacation Rentals's total OSHA penalty of $0 is below the Real Estate & Rental industry average of $2,394 per employer.
 The employer has 0 inspections compared to the industry average of 1.1 per employer.
+For a direct comparison, Global Approach Inc. in Miami Beach, FL is a similar real estate & rental employer with $0 in current penalties.

 Explore PlainWorker